Keurig coffee taste burnt Bitter or Bad? (7 Tips to fix it!)

 This situation is most likely to happen if you don’t discard your pods immediately after brewing or you don’t clean your machine regularly.

 These coffee grounds slowly get mixed with your brew and make the taste bad.
-This not only ruins the taste but also causes other maintenance problems like Keurig Not making a full cup of coffee.
+This can ruin your coffee experience and also cause other maintenance problems like Keurig Not making a full cup of coffee.

 Follow these steps to clean the Keurig needles